Court remands man, 31, over alleged kidnap of minor in Benue -

-A Chief Magistrates’ Court in Makurdi, Benue, has ordered the remand of one Jibrin Abubakar, 31, over the alleged kidnapping of a 13-year-old child, Miss Blessing Agwa.
+A Chief Magistrates’ Court in Makurdi, Benue State has ordered the remand of one Jibrin Abubakar, 31, over the alleged kidnapping of a 13-year-old girl, Blessing Agwa.

-Abubakar, whose residential address was not provided, is facing two counts of conspiracy and kidnapping.
+Abubakar, whose residential address was not provided, is facing a two-count charge of conspiracy and kidnapping.

 However, when the case came up for mention, the Magistrate, Kadoom Gbasha, did not take the plea of the defendant for lack of jurisdiction.

-Gbasha subsequently remanded the accused at the Federal Maximum Correctional Center Makurdi and adjourned the case to Jan.
-21, 2022, for further mention
+Gbasha subsequently remanded the accused at the Federal Maximum Correctional Center, Makurdi and adjourned the case to January 21, 2022 for further mention

-Earlier, the Police Prosecutor, Insp.
-Rachael Mchiave, had told the court that the case was transferred from the Divisional Police Headquarters Okpoga to State Criminal Investigation Department (SCID) Makurdi on Nov.
-19.
+Earlier, the Police Prosecutor, Inspector Rachael Mchiave, had told the court that the case was transferred from the Divisional Police Headquarters Okpoga to State Criminal Investigation Department, Makurdi on November 19.

-Mchiave said that one Athanasius Idoko of Ugwu Okpoga Centre, Okpokwu LGA of Benue State, reported that on the Nov.
-7, at 6.30a.m, some unknown persons abducted Agwa from her home.
+Mchiave said that one Athanasius Idoko of Ugwu Okpoga Centre, Okpokwu LGA of Benue State reported that on November 7 at 6:30am, some unknown persons abducted Agwa from her home.

 The court, the prosecutor said, had ordered their remand in prison.